rst77/fabric-docs/docs/source/glossary.rst

 collection definition.
 Unauthorized organizations will have a hash of the private data on the channel ledger as evidence of the transaction data.
-Also, for further privacy, hashes of the private data go through the Ordering-Service_, not the private data itself, so this keeps private data confidential from Orderer.
+Also, for further privacy, hashes of the private data go through the :ref:`servico`, not the private data itself, so this keeps private data confidential from Orderer.

 .. _glossary-Private-Data-Collection: